shadow-robot/aurora/README.md

 ### Test creation ###

-Create tests for both docker and EC2 in ansible/playbooks/molecule folder.
+Create test scenarios for both docker in ansible/playbooks/molecule_docker/molecule folder and for AWS EC2 in ansible/playbooks/molecule_ec2/molecule folder.
 Copy the folder structure from other tests and modify the python .py file in tests folder.

 ### Testing or deploying on real hardware ###